-Efforts thus far include public outreach, development of project alternatives, and environmental documentation, and design plans with extensive coordination with member jurisdictions.
-The work for FY 2019/20 is expected to focus on coordination with Caltrans on the construction of the first phase (Phase 1) of the interchange on northbound SR 65 from I-80 to Pleasant Grove Boulevard, including project website updates.
+Phase 1 of the I-80/SR 65 interchange completed construction in September 2019, including a third lane on northbound Highway 65 from Interstate 80 to Pleasant Grove Boulevard.
+The work for FY 2020/21 is expected to focus on coordination with Caltrans to close out construction of the first phase (Phase 1) of the interchange on northbound SR 65 from I-80 to Pleasant Grove Boulevard, including project website updates.
 Augmenting construction of Phase 1 is ongoing public and stakeholder outreach and member jurisdiction coordination.

-- Work closely with Caltrans, jurisdictions, regulatory agencies, and other pertinent parties to complete continue construction of Phase 1 of the I-80/SR 65 interchange in accordance with the work program, including project close out activities July 2019 June 2020 - Provide information and make presentations on the I-80/SR 65 Interchange Improvement effort to elected officials, business groups, citizen groups, and other interested parties July 2019 June 2020/as needed - Maintain and update the project website, www.8065interchange.org Ongoing - Work with SACOG, Caltrans, and jurisdictions to ensure inclusion of I-80/SR 65 Interchange Improvements in their planning efforts Ongoing
+- Work closely with Caltrans, jurisdictions, regulatory agencies, and other pertinent parties to close out construction of Phase 1 of the I-80/SR 65 interchange in accordance with the work program July 2020 June 2021 - Provide information and make presentations on the I-80/SR 65 Interchange Improvement effort to elected officials, business groups, citizen groups, and other interested parties July 2020 June 2021/as needed - Maintain and update the project website, www.8065interchange.org Ongoing - Work with SACOG, Caltrans, and jurisdictions to ensure inclusion of I-80/SR 65 Interchange Improvements in their planning efforts Ongoing

-- Agency coordination during Phase 1 construction Ongoing September 2019 - Quarterly Phase 1 construction update videos, newsletters, press releases, website updates, advertisements/announcements, and outreach materials Ongoing - Coordination with Caltrans and regulatory agencies to complete permitting and environmental monitoring during Phase 1 construction Ongoing
+- Phase 1 construction website updates and outreach materials Ongoing - Coordination with Caltrans and regulatory agencies to close out permitting and environmental monitoring for Phase 1 construction Ongoing